1. What is Bay State Commons?

 15. Where are you in the development process?

-Bay State Commons has been meeting since 2013 and we hope to begin construction in late 2019.
+Bay State Commons has been meeting since 2013 and we are on target to begin construction in late 2019 or early in 2020.
 Along the way, we have gone through a sequence of critical phases:

 - 2013: Project definition: We spent the first year defining key parameters of our project.
 We committed to making decisions by consensus and began receiving training in doing that well.
 We brought on cohousing consultants to help us compose our project vision statement.
 Starting from that vision and researching the area, we settled on four Boston-area cities to search for a site.

-- 2014: Company formation: The following year was all about bringing together our team and establishing our governing documents.
+- 2014: Company formation: The following year was all about bringing together our group and establishing our governing documents.
 We grew from four to eight households, defined the approach we would take to project financing, wrote our organizational by-laws, and incorporated as an LLC.
 In late September, we took our first equity investments from members.

 - 2015: Site search: Together with development consultants, we scoured our top four towns for property where we could build.
 We rapidly discovered just how challenging this process would be.
 Developers are buying property near Boston as quickly (or usually, before) it comes onto the market.
 Would-be sellers ask prices that make building affordable housing outright impossible.
-Even so, we attracted investment from three new households.
+Even so, we attracted the investment of three new households.
 And late in the year, we entered into negotiations to buy a promising piece of property.